How Music Can Help With Alzheimers & Dementia

 Well-chosen music can activate areas of the brain that may be impacted by Alzheimer's, which can then relieve symptoms and slow the progress of the disease overall.

-How Can Music Ease Dementia Patients?
+How Can We Use Music for Dementia Patients?

 Based on medical studies, here are some suggestions for how medical professionals, caregivers, and loved ones can help dementia patients by using music:

-• Family: Since music can be a way for Alzheimer's patients to bond with their caregivers, spending time with a loved one who has this disease and listening to their favorite songs can be a great way to build emotional support and care.
+Since music can be a way for Alzheimer's patients to bond with their caregivers, spending time with a loved one who has this disease and listening to their favorite songs can be a great way to build emotional support and care.
 The person may share their memories with you, and recounting their lives can be a great way for them to build mental resilience.
 They may also re-associate these memories with the song, strengthening recall through neural pathways.
 During this time together, the person will also begin to associate their favorite music and good memories with you, whether you're a friend, family member, or professional caregiver.
 This can help to build a trusting relationship, which will remain in place as the early stages of dementia progress.

-• Medical settings: When Alzheimer's symptoms progress and a person requires more professional help, they may move into a nursing home.
+When Alzheimer's symptoms progress and a person requires more professional help, they may move into a nursing home.
 This environment provides medical support 24/7 to people who may wander, have associated medical conditions, and experience periods of agitation or restlessness.
 This environment will be unfamiliar, and a person with Alzheimer's cannot process new information very well or form new memories easily.
-A survey of nursing homes found that playing soothing music during mealtimes, which can be loud and chaotic otherwise, helped to ease distress related to the environment.
-Overall, music improved stress responses.

 Tips for Choosing the Right Music for a Loved One With Dementia